 Though this ketchup popsicle is naturally boring, it shows how good Tommy Boy’s dad is at his job – defining a market & understanding what triggers someone’s interest in his product.

 So why shouldn’t every marketer be rejoicing at the challenge of a boring product?
 If not, they’ve chosen the wrong profession.

 Let’s look at Doritos, which is quite the opposite of the ketchup popsicle.
 The chip’s cheesy goodness appeals to the inexperienced & even the most mature pallet –in short, everyone.
 The marketing entailed for a product like this is more one-sided – it’s based on a very broad market, allowing for mass marketing instead of targeting specific segments, based on specific triggers.
 It’s largely based on the assumption that the product will inevitably find its way to the consumer.

 On the other hand, boring products are two-sided—the product AND the audience.
 The marketing involves a close assessment of both sides.
-This presents a challenge, and we’re drawn to people & businesses that are challenged by problems.
+This presents a challenge, and we’re drawn to people and businesses that are challenged by problems.
 The challenge of boring product marketing is defining triggers, and being able to reach people at the right time with the right message.

 Perhaps this point is best articulated through an example.
 Let’s stick with Doritos and compare it to something more boring, and less tasty, like…refrigerator filters.

 Identifying the top channels through which Doritos markets its chips is easy:

 Having worked with a refrigerator filter company in the recent past, we’ve identified the following as effective marketing channels for these types of products: